Mercedes E-Class estate

-"All the class of the Mercedes-Benz E-Class saloon, but with the added practicality of a massive estate car boot."
+"All the class of the Mercedes E-Class saloon, but with the added practicality of a massive estate-car boot."

-If the Mercedes E-Class saloon is the archetypal executive saloon, then the E-Class estate is its more practical relative.
-The estate's styling is arguably neater than its saloon relative, although it is a little bland at the rear, while the interior benefits from all that additional space.
-An extensive engine range and two specification levels create plentiful choice.
-Even the entry-level E220 CDI turbodiesel and E250 CGI petrol models deliver good performance, while economy throughout the entire range impresses.
+If the Mercedes E-Class saloon is the archetypal executive car, then the E-Class estate is its more practical relative.
+The estate's styling is arguably neater than the saloon's, although it's a little bland at the rear, while the interior benefits from all that additional space.
+An extensive engine range and two specification levels mean there's plenty of choice.
+Even the entry-level E220 CDI turbodiesel and E250 CGI petrol models are good performers, while fuel economy throughout the range impresses.

 MPG, running costs & CO2

 Petrol engines can’t match diesels for running costs

 Mercedes has developed BlueEFFICIENCY technology to maximise fuel economy and reduce emissions across its range.
 The E220 CDI is the only model available with a choice of manual or automatic gearboxes, returning fuel economy of 55.4mpg or 52.3mpg, respectively.
 The E250 CGI petrol engine is only available in AMG Sport specification.
 It can't match the diesels for day-to-day running costs, but still returns 45.6mpg economy and emits 144g/km of CO2.

 The quiet, refined E350 V6 diesel engine is the best match for the E-Class estate, although it costs a good deal more to buy and run.
 Mercedes has just introduced its new 9G-Tronic automatic gearbox for the this model, which reduces CO2 emissions to 142g/km while fuel economy remains at 51.4mpg.